Get exclusive member benefits & effect social change. Join Today

 Early symptoms of acute GN include:

-The chronic form of glomerulonephritis can creep up without any symptoms.
+The chronic form of GN can creep up without any symptoms.
 There may be slow development of symptoms similar to the acute form.
 Some symptoms include:

-Your GN may be so advanced that you’re developing kidney failure.
-You may have some of the following symptoms:
+Your GN may be so advanced that you develop kidney failure.
+Some of the symptoms of this include:

-The first step in diagnosis is to have a urinalysis test.
+The first step in diagnosis is a urinalysis test.
+Blood and protein in urine are important markers for the disease.
 A routine physical exam for another condition can also lead to the discovery of GN.
-Blood and protein in the urine during urinalysis are important markers for the disease.

 More urine testing may be necessary to check for important signs of kidney health, including: